The

-This combination of hot and cold therapy has become a cornerstone of health and recovery regimens for athletes, biohackers, and health enthusiasts alike.
+This combination of hot and cold therapy has become a pillar of health and recovery for athletes, biohackers, and health enthusiasts alike.

 In this post, we will dive into the science-backed benefits of both protocols, explore their synergistic effects, and provide guidance on their correct application.